 The nature of these investments cross into just about every area of the banking and credit union ecosystems, from cloud computing and storage to data analytics, artificial intelligence, and digital lending channels.
 The Financial Brand recently summarized expected changes in technology for the current year.
 In their survey, investments in cybersecurity led the way, followed by data privacy and cloud storage.

-How Do You Begin to Evaluate Technology Investments?
+How Do You Begin to Evaluate New Financial Technology Investments?
 The Trust Factor

 You will find that trust is a huge factor in deciding which new technologies to deploy as well as trust in the goal, trust in understanding of the current processes, and trust in the abilities of all parties involved to make such an important, far-reaching decision.